2012 Korea Open

 The 2012 Korea Open was a women's professional tennis tournament played on hard courts.
-It was the ninth edition of the tournament which was part of the 2012 WTA Tour.
-It took place in Seoul, South Korea between 17 and 23 September 2012.
+It was the ninth edition of the tournament which was part of the WTA International category of the 2012 WTA Tour.
+It took place at the Seoul Olympic Park Tennis Center in Seoul, South Korea between 17 September and 23 September 2012.
+First-seeded Caroline Wozniacki won the singles title.